marwankau/cpit210-course-project/README.md

 ## Final Circuit:

-Now after we reached this far all we need to do is to gather all the Addition , Subtraction Multiplication Circuits in one place to apply our calculator, now we simply connect the three operations with A and B inputs and with the lo hi outputs beside the subtraction only first part of the output and in the end we don’t want all the operations to work at the same time so we added a Decoder to distinguish each circuit and operate one arithmetic operation at a time by selecting (00) for Addition and
+Now after we reached this far all we need to do is to gather all the Addition, Subtraction Multiplication Circuits in one place to apply our calculator.

+Now we simply connect the three operations with A and B inputs and with the (lo), (hi) outputs beside the subtraction only first part of the output and in the end we don’t want all the operations to work at the same time so we added a Decoder to distinguish each circuit and operate one arithmetic operation at a time by selecting:
+- (00) for Addition.
+- (01) for Subtraction.
+- (10) for Multiplication.

-(01) for Subtraction and finally (10) for Multiplication, and then we connect some bits to ground and and finally we connect enable from Multiplier and subtraction and
-Cout from addition to the decoder.
+Then we connect some bits to (ground) and finally we connect enable from Multiplier and subtraction and Cout from addition to the decoder.

-And now we have a full functioning calculator.
+Eventually, We will have a fully functioning calculator.

 ### Final Circuit Design: